 There are three things that are certain in life: Death, taxes and tax law changes.

 In December of 2017 the Tax Cuts and Jobs Act (TCJA) was passed creating a limited window of opportunity to pay taxes now at possibly the lowest tax brackets of our lifetime.
 There were many significant changes to the individual income tax laws including reforms to itemized deductions and the alternative minimum tax, increased standard deductions and child tax credits, and lower marginal tax rates across all brackets.
 The intended results for the lower income tax rates for individuals and businesses was to spur economic growth and create new jobs.
-The unintended consequences may very likely be higher federal debt levels and higher future income tax rates—especially for higher income earners.
+The unintended consequences may very likely be higher federal debt levels and higher future income tax rates-especially for higher income earners.
 As the law stands today the individual income tax reductions end December 31, 2025, and will sunset in 2026 to the pre-TCJA levels from 2017.
 This assumes of course another administration doesn’t impose legislation to repeal the TCJA and put in place a new set of tax laws.
+This would once again spur another round of tax resolution marketing from accountants in order to find clients that need their taxes done correctly and legally.

 So what does this mean for us?